greg-raven/hdc/re-cycling/california-vehicle-code-laws-pertaining-to-bicycles.md

 #### Headsets and Earplugs.
 VC 27400

 No person operating any vehicle, including a bicycle shall wear any headset covering, or any earplugs in, both ears.
-There are exceptions for persons operating authorized emergency vehicles, special construction or maintenance equipment and refuse collection equipment, and for any person wearing personal hearing protectors designed to attenuate injurious noise levels and which do not inhibit the wearers’ ability to hear a siren or horn from an emergency vehicle or horn form another motor vehicle, and for any person using a prosthetic device which aids the hard of hearing.
+There are exceptions for persons operating authorized emergency vehicles, special construction or maintenance equipment and refuse collection equipment, and for any person wearing personal hearing protectors designed to attenuate injurious noise levels and which do not inhibit the wearers' ability to hear a siren or horn from an emergency vehicle or horn form another motor vehicle, and for any person using a prosthetic device which aids the hard of hearing.

 #### License Requirement.
 VC 39002